paizy-hub/PortMaster-Analyst/README.md

-# PortMaster-Analyst
+# SENA

-**PortMaster-Analyst** is a lightweight Flask-based web application designed to analyze and visualize network port activity.
+**SENA** is a lightweight Flask-based web application designed to analyze and visualize network port activity.
 It provides a simple and interactive interface for understanding port usage on a system.

 ## Features